Bundy-Mundi/firebase-template/README.md

 # Firebase with React

+## Purpose of this project

+- To create a template that I can boot up fast for hackathon or demo applications

-## Create a web-app without configuring backend
+- To create a web-app without configuring backend

-## Use the Realtime Database that Firebase provides
+- To Use the Realtime Database that Firebase provides

-## Build quick authenication system with Firebase Authentication
+- To Build quick authenication system with Firebase Authentication

+## To do

+- [] Test Google sign in / up
+- [] Add Redux or persistent state-management library